"YOU'VE GOT MAIL!!"

 - Autobots, Rock Out!: The soundtrack includes music by Barenaked Ladies, Less Than Jake, and Smash Mouth, among others.

 - Beyond the Impossible: The Mega-level when introduced in the first season was already this but in this movie we have two Mega-level Digimon digivolve together to a level beyond Mega.
+Also, since this scene takes place before Season 2, no one had any idea that digimon could merge at all, let alone two Megas.

 - BFG: MetalGarurumon's contribution to Omnimon's arsenal is the "Supreme Cannnon."
 It's powerful enough to wipe out hundreds of Diaboromon clones with a single shot.